Por Favor (song): Live performances

-Pitbull and Fifth Harmony performed the song on the finale of the 25th season of Dancing With The Stars, and at the 2017 Latin American Music Awards, at the beginning of Pitbull's medley performance before accepting the Dick Clark Award for Excellence.
-On February 22, 2018, Pitbull performed 'Por Favor' among a medley of hits at the Premio Los Nuestro's 2018.
+Pitbull and Fifth Harmony performed the song on the finale of the 25th season of Dancing with the Stars, and at the 2017 Latin American Music Awards, at the beginning of Pitbull's medley performance before accepting the Dick Clark Award for Excellence.
+On February 22, 2018, Pitbull performed "Por Favor" among a medley of hits at the Premio Los Nuestro 2018.
 The artists also performed the song on the first episode of the reboot of Showtime at the Apollo (first shown on 1 March 2018), as a remix featuring new English lyrics during the chorus.

 Music video

 Background and reception

 The music video for "Por Favor" was released on November 27, Mike Wass from Idolator said that, "It has been a busy year for both artists.
 Pit dropped his 10th LP, Climate Change, and is gearing up to release a greatest hits on December 1 — complete with a new single called 'Jungle'.
 As for Fifth Harmony, they released their self-titled third LP (their first as a quartet)."
+Ad of February 2024, the video has garnered over 35 million views.